Reading time: 5 min.

 Areas covered: temples, hairline, mid-scalp, crown

-There’s still some redness around the scalp.
-In most patients, this clears up within a couple of weeks as the inflammation settles.
-But some patients are prone to slower healing.
 In these cases, it may take a month or more for the redness to go down completely.
 If you still see redness after around 2 months, speak to your hair transplant clinic for advice.

-fue patient before hair transplant fue patient 1 month after hair transplant
+before and 1 month after hair transplant

 Number of grafts: 5,700

-Area covered: temples, hairline, mid scalp
+Area covered: temples, hairline, mid-scalp

 Despite this patient’s widespread hair loss, a 5700 graft count is almost the maximum number of grafts that should be taken in a single session [1].
-A 5000 graft hair transplant is rarely needed, and can put patients at risk of graft overharvesting.
+A 5000 graft hair transplant is rarely needed and can put patients at risk of graft overharvesting.

-Although this patient appears to have a good result 1 month after his hair transplant, this could potentially have been achieved with fewer grafts.
+Although this patient appears to have had a good result 1 month after his hair transplant, this could potentially have been achieved with fewer grafts.
 The patient had his hair transplant in Turkey, where it’s more common for unscrupulous clinics to artificially inflate the graft count so you may pay more than you need to for your transplant.
 Learn more about getting a hair transplant abroad, and the best countries to get a hair transplant.

-FUE results after 1 month
+FUE hair transplantation results after 1 month

 Number of grafts: 2,000-2,500